radiation-belts/rbamlib/DEVELOPERS_GUIDE.md

 The **NumPy/SciPy** docstring style should be used.
 This format ensures automated documentation generation using Sphinx.

 **Docstring Style:**
 - **Docstrings**: Use triple double-quoted strings for module, class, and function docstrings.
+Use `r` strings (denoted by a prefix `r` before the string: `r"""`) to avoid conflicts with backslashes in equations.
 - **Summary**: A brief description of the function's purpose.
 - **Parameters**: A list of input parameters with their types, descriptions and units.
 - **Returns**: Details of the output, including type, description and units.